awsdocs/amazon-s3-developer-guide/doc_source/list-obj-version-enabled-bucket.md

 + [Using the AWS SDKs](#list-obj-version-enabled-bucket-sdk-examples)
 + [Using the REST API](#ListingtheObjectsinaVersioningEnabledBucket)

 This section provides an example of listing object versions from a versioning\-enabled bucket\.
-Amazon S3 stores object version information in the *versions* subresource \(see [Bucket Configuration Options](UsingBucket.md#bucket-config-options-intro)\) that is associated with the bucket\.
+Amazon S3 stores object version information in the *versions* subresource \(see [Bucket configuration options](UsingBucket.md#bucket-config-options-intro)\) that is associated with the bucket\.

 ## Using the console<a name="list-obj-version-enabled-bucket-console"></a>